 Start by breaking down your UCAS Personal Statement into sections (make a list) so that you’re taking on smaller chunks of content.

 Don’t waste time looking up profound quotes or anecdotes.
 Cut to the chase and tell us why you’re applying.
-Check out the UCAS Personal Statement tool for some inspiration and guidance.

 A useful acronym we normally reccomend is ‘MACK’.
 With this approach you want to demonstrate: